-FIA Region I welcomes the support from the Board to our campaign 'My Car My Data'.
-Considering the increasing amount of data generated by connected vehicles, the Guidelines state most of it can be considered personal data, once they will relate to drivers or passengers.
+As a member of FIA Region I, FDM welcomes the Guidelines' support to the 'My Car My Data' survey and campaign.
+Considering the increasing amount of data generated by connected vehicles, the Guidelines state most of it can be considered as personal data, once they will relate to drivers or passengers.

-FIA Region I believes that not most, but all data in connected vehicles qualify as personal data unless anonymized, in which case European data protection law no longer applies.
+FDM believes that not most, but all data in connected vehicles qualify as personal data unless anonymized, in which case European data protection law no longer applies.
 In fact, FIA Region I has commissioned a Legal Study looking into the matter.
 The study revealed that it is neither relevant whether data compromises technical data, nor whether data is vehicle generated or provided by the individual for the data to be qualified as personal data since vehicle manufacturers can typically easily identify the driver, owner and user with reasonable efforts.